-Deliverance ministry advisors (DMA) are appointed by the Diocesan Bishop and work as part of a team which includes a psychiatrist and a counsellor along with the Diocesan Safeguarding Advisor.
+Deliverance Ministry Advisors (DMA) are appointed by the diocesan Bishop and work as part of a team which includes a psychiatrist and a counsellor along with the Diocesan Safeguarding Advisor.
 They are all trained to respond to requests, enquiries and assistance as necessary.

-The team are there to advise the clergy and the sharing of the DM team's personal contact details directly with the client is to be avoided.
+The Deliverance Team is here to advise the clergy and sharing of an individual advisor's personal contact details directly with the general public is to be avoided.

-The deliverance ministry team are working towards a good practice model for the diocese which will be more detailed but below are some pointers:
+The Deliverance Team is working towards a good practice model for the diocese which will be more detailed but below are some pointers: